-Consider, now infection propagation in a general, heterogeneous 2-D system.
-We are interested in understanding how propagation occurs and whether or not one can use the asymptotic wave solutions obtained for the 1-D geometries.
-In particular, we are interested in knowing if one can use a wave equation to describe the evolution of the contagion fronts.
-To explore this question we consider three different geometries, two corresponding to a layered (stratified) system, and one corresponding to a set of four quadrants.
+Consider, now how infection propagates in a general, heterogeneous 2-D system, via diffusion.
+We are interested in understanding how propagation occurs and whether or not the asymptotic wave solutions obtained for the 1-D geometries apply here as well.
+In particular, we are further interested in knowing if one can use a wave equation to describe the evolution of the contagion fronts.
+To explore this question we consider two different geometries, one corresponding to a layered (stratified) system, and one corresponding to growth in a heterogeneous system.

 \paragraph{Layered System} Consider propagation in a stratified layered system, the middle layer having a larger density value (thus, a larger $R_0 (\rho,0)$), compared to its two adjacent layers.
 Infection is initiated uniformly on the left boundary (see Figure \ref{fig17}).
-As expected, an infection wave emerges in the middle layer, traveling with a velocity $v_1$ corresponding to the high $R_0$ value in that layer, and equal to the corresponding asymptotic 1-D wave velocity of 3.15 (see Figure \ref{fig12}) for $R_0(\rho,0) = 3.5$.
-A slower moving contagion front develops in the adjacent layers, with corresponding velocity $v_2$ equal to 1.96 which is the asymptotic value of the 1-D wave velocity corresponding to $R_0(\rho,0) = 2$.
+As expected, an infection wave emerges in the middle layer, traveling with a velocity $v_1$ corresponding to the high $R_0$ value in that layer.
+This is indeed equal to the corresponding asymptotic 1-D wave velocity of 3.15 (see Figure \ref{fig12} for $R_0(\rho,0) = 3.5$).
+A slower moving contagion front develops in the adjacent layers, with corresponding velocity $v_2$ equal to 1.96, which is also the asymptotic value of the 1-D wave velocity corresponding to $R_0(\rho,0) = 2$.
 Because of diffusion, however, transverse waves also emerge, emanating at the interface of the layers, propagating in the transverse ($y$) direction.
-These waves manifest as a straight line, slanted with respect to the transverse direction, but moving forward with speed $v_1$.
+These waves are manifested as linear fronts, slanted with respect to the transverse direction, but moving forward with speed $v_1$.

-If we set the origin of the coordinates at the intersection of the interface between the two layers and the initial infection boundary), the straight line connecting the two fronts in the two layers is described by the following equation
+If we set the origin of the coordinates at the intersection of the interface between the two layers and the initial infection boundary, the straight line connecting the two fronts in the two layers is described by the following equation

 where the leading edge travels with the middle layer velocity $v_1$, the trailing edge with the adjacent layer velocity $v_2$, and the tip of the connecting layer at $y=y_2(t)$ with velocity $a$, to be determined.
 Because the waves emanating from the interface travel in the adjacent layers at fixed $x$ with transverse velocity $v_2$, equation (\ref{eq:Frontx}) gives